The best areas to live in London

 Earls Court is an area that’s bursting with life and things to do.
 The best part?
 It’s an affordable alternative to neighbouring central London areas.

 Earls Court offers slightly more affordable living within central London than neighbouring areas such as South Kensington.
-Its streets are lined with brightly coloured houses such as those which can be seen on Wallgrave Road, which offer a delightful stroll on a summer’s evening.
+Its streets are lined with brightly coloured houses such as those which can be seen on Wallgrave Road, which offers a delightful stroll on a summer’s evening.

 Fancy a break from all of the hustle and bustle of the city?
 Then head to Holland Park which has a peaceful Japanese garden and woodland area.
 You might even spot a peacock whilst out on your morning walk.